 - Other Civic and Community groups

-We count among our supporters our parent organization, the National Peace Corps Association (NPCA) and more recently, Rotary International and its local affiliates.
-Our action agenda involves RPCVs working through our alliance with high school service organizations and Model United Nation clubs along with established volunteer organizations, which are represented in Western New York by the International Institute, Jericho Road, Jewish Family Service (representing HIAS) and Catholic Charities.
-These “Volags” reach out to the newly arrived members of our community and offer advice and support to members of the legally vetted and lawfully admitted refugee community.
+We count among our supporters our parental organization, the National Peace Corps Association (NPCA) and more recently, Rotary International and its local affiliates.
+Our action agenda involves RPCVs working through our alliance with high school service organizations and Model United Nation clubs along with established Volunteer Agencies, which are represented in by the International Institute, Jericho Road, Jewish Family Service (representing HIAS) and Catholic Charities among others.
+These “Volags” reach out to the newly arrived members of our community as well as to migrants seeking asylum in Canada and offer advice and support to members of the legally vetted and lawfully admitted refugee community.

-We welcome the faith-based community to participate in our partnership specifying that the secular perspective of The Alliance recognizes respect for freedom of thought and freedom of religion as self-evident inside the multicultural community, with which we will work.
-Within this advocacy, we endorse the national maxim that America is “one nation, under God, indivisible” and that our organization will work to help position members of the recipient community to enjoy the liberty and justice for all certified by their official status.
+We welcome the faith-based community to participate in our partnership specifying that the lay perspective of The Alliance recognizes respect for freedom of thought and freedom of religion as self-evident inside the multicultural community with which we work.
+Within this advocacy, we endorse the national maxim that America is “One nation, under God, indivisible” and that our organization will work to help position members of the recipient community to enjoy the liberty and justice for all certified by their official status.

 Networking: The Alliance is currently in discussion with the Kennedy Library to help promote the legacy of President Kennedy and his vision of universal American goodwill and outreach as demonstrated through the US Peace Corps.
-Additionally, our local participants have offered to host intercultural dinners, which are designed to confirm our belief that the content of an individual’s character provides a more accurate vision of their culture than adhering to rigid preconceived ideology or determined prejudgment.
+Additionally, our local participants have offered to host intercultural dinners, which are designed to confirm our belief that the content of an individual’s character provides a more accurate vision of their culture than adhering to preconceived ideologies or rigid prejudgment.
 Through Rotary International’s Interact clubs, our PCAIU-RPCVs will help local high school students organize two intercultural projects every year.
-One of the projects will promote intercultural understanding through support for programs that address the needs of refugees, immigrants or other marginalized peoples within their school, community or region.
+One of the projects will promote intercultural understanding through support for programs that address the needs of marginalized and at-risk peoples within their school, community or region.
 The second outreach initiative will be one that promotes international and intercultural understanding.
-These may include support for gender equity educational service projects, disaster relief efforts, as well as business and microfinance projects in isolated communities.
+These may include support for gender equity educational service projects, disaster relief efforts, as well as business and microfinance projects in appropriate communities.